redhat-openstack/website/source/uncategorized/continuous-integration.html.md

 # Continuous Integration

-The CI system being deployed for RDO, is currently internal to Red Hat, and is structured as follows:
+The [CI system](https://prod-rdojenkins.rhcloud.com/) being deployed for RDO, is currently under development, and is structured as follows:

 ![](rdo-update.png "fig:rdo-update.png")